NativeScript/docs-v7/docs/core-concepts/angular-navigation.md

 ![navigation-diagram-ng-drawer-hub](../img/navigation/navigation-diagram-ng-drawer-hub.png?raw=true)

-The component itself doesn't provide navigation logic automatically like the `TabView`.
+The component itself doesn't provide navigation logic automatically like the `BottomNavigation`.
 Instead, it is built with more freedom in mind and lets you customize its content.
 It exposes two UI containers with two directives - `tkDrawerContent` houses the UI of the hidden side view and the `tkMainContent` holds the UI that will be shown on the screen.
 To implement the diagram above, you can embed a `page-router-outlet` in the main content container.
 In the hidden drawer content you can have three buttons.
 Each of them will navigate to one of the three features.
 Check out the complete playground demo below the code sample.

 ``` app-routing.module.ts
 import { NgModule } from "@angular/core";